HumanCellAtlas/fusillade/Readme.md

 service configuration.

 # How To

 ## Upgrade Cloud Directory Schema

-1. Run `make check_directory_schema` to check if your local schema matches the the published schema.
+1. Run `make check_directory_schema` to check if your local schema matches the published schema.
-1. If the published schema does not match your local run `make upgrade_directory_schema`
+1. If the published schema does not match your local, run `make upgrade_directory_schema`.

 ## Links